BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Technical Details

-\point{Denoising} The reports aggregated by the client mechanism form an empirical distribution over the records (and queries).
-Relative to the true underlying record distribution, this distribution is biased in an explicit and publicly-known way, as described by the reporting process.
-Thus, we seek to obtain an unbiased estimate of the true record distribution from this reported distribution.
-Concretely, we refer to this as \emph{denoising} the reported empirical distribution $\hat{r}_C$ to obtain the final estimate from the client algorithm, $\hat{p}_C$.
-The denoising procedure relies only on the publicly-known reporting process as well as the already-privatized reports.
-Thus, this can be considered a \emph{post-processing} step, which has no negative impact on the differential privacy guarantee~\cite{dwork2014algorithmic} yet significantly improves utility.
+The reports aggregated by the client algorithm form an empirical distribution over the records (and queries).
+This distribution is biased in an explicit way, as described by the reporting process, creating a significantly flatter distribution relative to the true underlying distribution.
+Since the noise addition process is known, the bias is also known, and can be used to ``unflatten'' the distribution as a post-processing step to obtain a more useful, unbiased estimate of the record distribution.
+We refer to this as ``denoising'' the reported empirical distribution $\hat{r}_C$ to obtain the final estimate from the client algorithm, $\hat{p}_C$.

 \begin{observation} $\hat{p}_C$ gives the unbiased estimate of record and query probabilities under \textproc{EstimateClientProbabilities}. \end{observation}